-According to an IFT survey in the second trimester of 2017, the top five most viewed TV channels in Mexico were Las estrellas (Televisa) with 57 percent, Azteca Uno (TV Azteca) 52 percent, Canal Cinco (Televisa) 42 percent, Azteca 7 (TV Azteca) 37 percent and Canal 11 (TV Azteca) 10 percent.
-The same study shows that newscasts (49 percent) are the most viewed content followed by movies (47 percent), soap operas (42 percent), series (32 percent) and sports (30 percent), without mentioning whether this changed depending on the audience.
-However, studies that measure what people actually watch, differ in results.
-According to a Nielsen study published by IFT on the 15 shows with more rating in the second trimester of 2017, there are three relevant conclusions that arise: 1) all the shows pertain to the TV station Las estrellas; 2) seven shows were soap operas; and 3) only one was a newscast (En punto con Denise Maerker).
+According to the same survey, the top five most viewed TV channels in Mexico were Las estrellas (Televisa) with 50 percent, Azteca Uno (TV Azteca) 41 percent, Canal Cinco (Televisa) 37 percent, Azteca 7 (TV Azteca) 29 percent and Imagen Television (Grupo Imagen) with 7 percent.
+The same study shows that newscasts (44 percent) are the most viewed content followed by movies (40 percent), soap operas (31 percent), series (22 percent) and sports (24 percent), without mentioning whether this changed depending on the audience.